SvenStahlmann/DEEP-PPI/README.md

 ## Getting Started

-This project is basd on Python 3.11 and built using [Poetry](https://python-poetry.org/)].
+This project is basd on Python 3.11 and built using [Poetry](https://python-poetry.org/).
 ### Prerequisites

 Please install Poetry and clone the github repository.
 Poetry will handle the creation of a vitual enviroment and the installation of all dependencies.

 ### Installation

-Coming soon
+To install the
 ## Usage

 Coming soon